-In June 1997, the Company entered into a licensing agreement with the Regents of the University of California, which has subsequently been amended, pursuant to which the University has granted the Company an exclusive license to nine United States patents owned by the University, including rights to sublicense such patents.
-The license agreement with the University of California requires the Company to undertake various obligations, including but not limited to, the payment of royalties based on future net sales and the payment of minimum annual royalties.
+In June 1997, the Company entered into a licensing agreement with the Regents of the University of California, which has subsequently been amended, pursuant to which the University has granted the Company an exclusive license to seven United States patents owned by the University, including rights to sublicense such patents.
+The license agreement with the University of California requires the Company to undertake various obligations, including but not limited to, the payment of royalties based on net sales, when and if they occur, and the payment of minimum annual royalties.

-On June 13, 2000, the Company entered into a license agreement with Antares Pharma Inc. covering four hormone therapy products for the treatment of men and women.
+In June 2000, the Company entered into a license agreement with Antares Pharma Inc. covering four hormone therapy products for the treatment of men and women.
 The license agreement requires the Company to pay Antares a percentage of future net sales, if any, as a royalty.
-Under the terms of the license agreement, the Company is also obligated to make milestone payments upon the occurrence of certain future events.
+Under the terms of the license agreement, the Company is also obligated to make milestone payments upon the occurrence of certain events.